FIGS! One of those fruits and vegetables that have a brief moment in time as the limelight of a season.

 5. Prepare all your ingredients ahead of time and place them on your workspace next to the grill.

-6. Have the right grill tools at your side on your workspace area – Grilling Tongs and a spatula will be your best friend when you’re grilling pizza.
-You can also grill your pizza on a pizza stone if the recipe calls for it.
+6. Have the right grill tools at your side on your workspace area – Grilling tongs and a spatula will be your best friend when you’re grilling pizza.
+You can also grill your pizza on a if pizza stone if the recipe calls for it.

 7. Use smaller rounds of dough instead of one larger balls of dough.